 Patients need to have healthy dense bone to support the implant and be committed to regular dental visits and maintaining good oral hygiene.

 If your bone is thinning then often, a bone graft is recommended to give it more density and width.
 Unfortunately, this is an additional cost and adds time to the treatment length.

 People suffering from diabetes, heart disease, who have had radiation to their head or neck area, or who smoke heavily will be assessed on an individual basis.

-How Do Dental Implants Work? – The Procedure
+How Do Dental Implant Procedure Work?

 - Dental implant surgery – A local anaesthetic and sometimes sedation is administered by the dentist.
 Dental implant surgery is carried out chairside at the dental clinic and depending on the technique used and the location in the mouth, treatment will typically take around an hour per implant.
 Once in place, the dental implant is left for several weeks for the titanium post to integrate with the surrounding bone.